marvijo-code/entelect-2025-Zooscape/GameRules.md

   - The queue size can be viewed in appsettings.json
 - Actions **cannot** be cancelled once sent
 - When an animal hits a wall or an untraversable space they will remain stationary until a command to change direction is received
-- Animals will not collide with each other and can occupy the same space
+- Animals will not collide with each other and can occupy the same space.
+There is no penalty for being close to or clashing with opponents.
+The only penalty comes from clashing with a zookeeper.

 ### Zookeeper